Skip to main content

 By this point, you should be making a clear decision, not a hopeful guess.
 If this route fits your work model and your tolerance for compliance work, the advantage comes from preparation quality.

 Start with fit.
 DE Rantau is a Professional Visit Pass (PLIK) route for qualified foreign digital nomads, and official language includes both tech and non-tech professions.
-The real question is whether your work is truly remote, clearly documentable, and compatible with a stay of [Add current approved stay window after verification].
+The real question is whether your work is truly remote, clearly documentable, and compatible with the approved stay window you have verified from official sources.

 Then complete the application in the official order: online submission, MDEC recommendation, visa or e-VISA step, passport endorsement, then pass issuance.
 Before you submit, make sure your core documents align on identity details and dates, and include evidence of ongoing remote work where requested.